Q: What is Roto

 or will it be OK outside?

-Creek Boats are made from UV resistant polyethylene therefore
+Creek Boats are made from UV resistant polyethylene

-new for years, storing
+and looking new for years, storing inside or covered up

 Q: How does cold weather effect

-Polyethylene does not get brittle in the cold and therefore
+Polyethylene does not get brittle in the cold and

-about being careful with it in the fall and winter.
+worry about being careful with it in the fall and winter.

-Q: How rough of water can the Creek
+Q: How rough of water can the

 Creek Boats were designed for creeks, small lakes, ponds,